Madrid Protocol · WIPO international filing

 One engagement, quoted to your country list.

 Madrid is quoted per matter, because the cost scales with how many countries you designate.
-GTC's professional fee covers base-mark verification, designation strategy, drafting, WIPO submission, multi-jurisdiction status tracking, certificate handling, and the first non-substantive office-action response in each jurisdiction.
+GTC's professional fee — from $10,000.00, scaling with the list — covers base-mark verification, designation strategy, drafting, WIPO submission, multi-jurisdiction status tracking, certificate handling, and the first non-substantive office-action response in each jurisdiction.
 Government pass-through — the WIPO basic fee plus an individual fee for each country you designate — is paid to WIPO and the national offices at cost.
 We quote both parts to your exact list before any work begins, so the number you see is the number you pay.

 • Base-mark verification and Madrid eligibility check (does your base support the designations you want?)